intel/opencl-intercept-layer/docs/controls.md

 ##### `AutoPartitionByAffinityDomain` (bool)

-If set to a nonzero value, the Intercept Layer for OpenCL Applications will try to automatically partition parent devices by the next partitionable affinity domain, if supported.
+If set to a nonzero value, the Intercept Layer for OpenCL Applications will try to automatically partition parent devices by the next partitionable affinity domain.

 ##### `AutoPartitionEqually` (cl_uint)

-If set to a nonzero value, the Intercept Layer for OpenCL Applications will try to automatically partition parent devices into sub-devices with the specified number of compute units, if supported.
+If set to a nonzero value, the Intercept Layer for OpenCL Applications will try to automatically partition parent devices into sub-devices with the specified number of compute units.

 ### AubCapture Controls